 Tap a layer to select it and slide your finger on the Opacity slider to change the opacity of the elements instantly.

 or you can swipe to the left on a single layer to quickly access three options: Export (1), Duplicate (2), Delete (3).

 Export single layer

 You can export one single layer with a tap without leaving your canvas or having to copy-paste your objects into a new document.
 You can export your single layer as .jpg, .png, .svg, and .pdf.

 Tap the icon to duplicate this layer immediately above the original one.
 This is a great option to consider for new changes without affecting the original.

 Delete any layer with a tap on the bin button, or simply swipe left on the layer.

 But be careful, because this cannot be undone!

 Tap and hold the layer or sub-layer you want to move.
-Hold your finger on the layer and drag it up or down to change the order of your illustration’s layers.
-You can also easily move more than one layer at once.
+Hold your finger on the layer and drag it up or down to change the order.

 How to access the Guides Layer